Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks~\cite{petroniLanguageModelsKnowledge2019, weiEmergentAbilitiesLarge2022, openaiGPT4TechnicalReport2024}, heralding transformative potential in numerous domains.
-However, a significant and persistent challenge hindering their widespread adoption, particularly in critical industrial contexts, is their propensity to generate hallucinations.
-These hallucinations~\cite{rohrbachObjectHallucinationImage2019, bakerHallucinatingFaces2000}, defined as LLM-generated content that is factually incorrect, nonsensical, or unfaithful to a provided source despite often appearing plausible and coherent~\cite{jiSurveyHallucinationNatural2023a, sriramananLLMCheckInvestigatingDetection}, pose a significant barrier to reliable deployment.
-These can manifest as fact-conflicting, input-conflicting, or context-conflicting statements~\cite{jiSurveyHallucinationNatural2023a}, and their deceptive plausibility necessitates robust automated detection mechanisms~\cite{jinLargeModelsTime2023}.
-The impact of hallucinations can be severe, particularly in safety-critical applications like medicine or infrastructure engineering~\cite{kimMedicalHallucinationsFoundation2025, liuExploringEvaluatingHallucinations2024}, leading to the propagation of misinformation and erosion of user trust.
-Therefore, detecting and quantifying the uncertainty associated with LLM outputs is paramount to foster trust and enable responsible deployment.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks~\cite{petroniLanguageModelsKnowledge2019,weiEmergentAbilitiesLarge2022,openaiGPT4TechnicalReport2024}.
+However, a significant and persistent challenge is their propensity to generate hallucinations~\cite{rohrbachObjectHallucinationImage2019,bakerHallucinatingFaces2000}.
+These are defined as LLM-generated content that is factually incorrect, nonsensical, or unfaithful to a provided source, despite often appearing plausible and coherent~\cite{jiSurveyHallucinationNatural2023a,sriramananLLMCheckInvestigatingDetection}.
+The impact of hallucinations can be severe, particularly in safety-critical applications such as medicine or infrastructure engineering~\cite{kimMedicalHallucinationsFoundation2025,liuExploringEvaluatingHallucinations2024}, leading to the propagation of misinformation and erosion of user trust.
+Therefore, detecting and quantifying the uncertainty associated with LLM outputs is paramount to building trust and enabling responsible deployment.